There are now only three health numbers you need to know:

 Access to a wide range of healthcare services is a key element of a good local practice.
 We don’t just want to see you when you are ill; we want to make sure you stay healthy too.
 Check out how we can cover both bases with our clinics and services.
 Our professional team will ensure you receive the best attention at all times whether you’re attending a specialist clinic or a routine appointment.
 If you’re new to the area registration is easy please click here for more information.

 Our patients can register to have online access to be able to book and cancel routine doctors' appointments, view their medical records (currently "Allergies" and "Prescription history") and order their repeat prescriptions.
 To register for Online Services, please speak to reception.
-Two forms of identification are reqired: 1 photographic ID and 1 proof of residence (utilities and mobile phone bills are not accepted).
+2 forms of identification are required: 1 photographic and 1 proof of residence (utilities and mobile phone bills not accepted).
 To use medication ordering facility you will need to nominate a pharmacy as the prescription will be sent from the surgery electronically via EPS (Electronic Prescription Service) to your chosen pharmacy.

 Once you have been into surgery and registered for POS, why not save www.patient-services.co.uk in your browser favourites list.